ngbala6/Dav_to_MP4/Readme.md

 https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg
 http://www.petertheobald.com/tech/dav2mp4-convert-security-cam-dav-to-mp4/

-2. Give the Input dir of DAV files , Output dir of Mp4 files and ffmpeg installed folder path in the DavtoMp4-config file.
+2. Create "DAVFiles" and "MP4Files" folder and give the Input dir of DAV files , Output dir of Mp4 files and ffmpeg installed folder path in the DavtoMp4-config file.

 3. Run the "DAV2MP4Convert.py" file.
 This script is written in Python 3.6 Version.
 If you have bigger file, surely it takes time.